The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

-We are building a new Aged Care Act.
-It will respond to the issues facing older people, aged care providers, workers, and the broader sector.
-It will put the rights and needs of older people at the centre of the aged care system.
+The new Act starts from1 July 2025 and responds to issues facing older people, aged care providers, workers and the broader sector.
+It will put the rights of older people at the centre of the aged care system.

 About the new Act

 Currently, aged care is governed under many aged care laws.
-We are building a new Aged Care Act which will replace the:
+The new Act will replace the:

 The new Act aims to improve the ways services are delivered to older people in: